-8.1 The Council has three Directors.
-The salary of posts designated as Director fall within a range of 5 incremental points between £76,677 and a maximum of £83,679 p.a.
-Directors are also entitled to a lease car contribution of up to a maximum 7.5% of salary p.a.
+8.1 The Council has three Directors, one of which is the Deputy Chief Executive and is paid in accordance with 6.2.
+The salary of posts designated as Director fall within a range of 5 incremental points between £88,615 and a maximum of £96,628 p.a.